 – Job to be done: you want to motivate yourself with some music

-Banks help us achieve four different kinds of jobs.
+If you think about it, banks help us achieve one of four kinds of jobs:

-At the most basic level, a bank or a FinTech does that.
+At the most basic level, any bank helps us do these things.